MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:EnableWebAppInstall
 ```

 The platform supports progressive web applications (PWA).
-For setting up the mobile app for your training portal, you need to update enable this feature, by setting its value to **True**.
+To set up the mobile app for your training portal, enable this feature by setting the value to **True**.

 By default, this feature is disabled with the value **False**.